 The best interactive dog toy is the one that requires your involvement to function.
 Every product in this category promises mental stimulation.
 Every single one promises to reduce boredom.
 Half of them promise to solve behavioral problems entirely.
 If those promises were true, shelters would be empty and my phone would stop ringing.

-The reality is that most interactive dog toys address the symptoms of an under-exercised dog without touching the root cause.
+Most interactive dog toys address the symptoms of an under-exercised dog without touching the root cause.
 They occupy a dog for a few minutes.
-They don’t train anything.
-They don’t address the predatory motor pattern that drives most problem behaviors, and they don’t teach the dog to control itself under arousal, which is the actual skill that makes a dog livable in a house.
+They do not train anything.
+They do not address the predatory motor pattern that drives most problem behaviors, and they do not teach the dog to control itself under arousal, which is the actual skill that makes a dog livable in a house.
+For the broader context, see the enrichment guide.

-Before comparing categories, here’s the framework I use to evaluate any toy.
+Before comparing categories, here is the framework I use to evaluate any toy.
 It answers in about 30 seconds whether something is worth the money or worth the shelf space.

 Handler-controlled lure on a pole and line.
 Activates prey drive through chase, catch, and tug in a sequence you control.
 The only category that checks all five criteria simultaneously.
 For the full structured session method, see the Flirt Pole Training Guide.